ibraheemosule/Mock-premierleague/README.md

 ## Getting Started <a name = "getting_started"></a>

 To get this project working on your local computer, you should install, Node.js.
-The entry point of the application is the root index.ts
+The entry point of the application is the src index.ts

 ### Prerequisites <a name = "prerequisites"></a>